brenthompson2/brenthompson2.github.io/_posts/2017-09-07-Integrating-Slack-In-Angular-2.markdown

 ### Part 5: Test the Integration!

-Build and run the app on the phone using <code>ionic cordova run android</code>. **THIS CODE DID NOT WORK FOR ME WHEN USING <code>ionic serve --lab -lc</code>.** However, when testing on an actual device this code should have the <code>"text"</code> show up as a message on slack almost instantaneously!
+Build and run the app on the phone using <code>ionic cordova run android</code>.
+For me, this code did not appear to do anything in the web browser with <code>ionic serve --lab -lc</code>.
+However, when testing on an actual device this code should have the <code>"text"</code> show up as a message on slack almost instantaneously!

 ### Conclusion

-There are a million and a half different version of this code already out there on the internet, but it took me entirely too long to find an implementation that actually worked.
-However, keep in mind that I am not sure that I was testing using an actual device during that annoying experience.
-Stay tuned as either in an update of this post or in another I will be showing a more advanced version of this code that implements specific usernames and icons as well as dynamic channels, text, and more.
+There feels like a million and a half different version of post requests already out there on the internet, but it took me entirely too long to find an implementation that actually worked.
+Stay tuned as either in an update of this post or in a new one I will be showing a more advanced version of this code that implements specific usernames and icons as well as dynamic channels, text, and more.
+Also, I will be writing a post about the Ionic framework in general and the many advanced technologies the come together to create it.
+First, I have only a few days left to turn my template project into a beautiful working demo to present to the Owners, Directors, and Managers of Awesome Inc.